-Whether you are a deckhand in Portland, a longshoreman at the Port of Coos Bay, or a fish processor on a factory trawler based out of Astoria, you know your job in the maritime industry comes with a higher degree of risk than other occupations.
+Whether you are a deckhand in the Port of Portland, a longshoreman at the Port of Coos Bay, or a fish processor on a factory trawler based out of Astoria, you know your job in the maritime industry comes with a higher degree of risk than other occupations.

-If you are a maritime employee who has suffered injury in any of the maritime centers of Oregon, including Portland, Newport, Astoria, and Coos Bay, the experienced maritime injury lawyers of Anderson Carey Williams & Neidzwski can work with you to determine negligence on the part of your employer, a vessel owner, or other party.
+If you are a maritime employee who has suffered injury in any of the maritime centers of Oregon, including Portland, Newport, Astoria, and Coos Bay, the experienced maritime injury lawyers of Anderson Carey Williams & Neidzwski, LLP can work with you to determine negligence on the part of your employer, a vessel owner, or other party.

-Driven by their own passion for maritime pursuits and decades of combined experience serving clients like you, the experienced maritime attorneys of Anderson Carey Williams & Neidzwski know what it takes to fight for maximum compensation in your Oregon maritime injury case.
+Driven by their own passion for maritime pursuits and decades of combined experience serving clients like you, the experienced maritime attorneys of Anderson Carey Williams & Neidzwski, LLP know what it takes to fight for maximum compensation in your Oregon maritime injury case.

 Proudly Serving the Maritime Industry in Oregon

-Our maritime injury lawyers understand how maritime law can become complicated in an injury case, whether you’re a shipbuilder in Portland or a commercial fisherman on the mouth of the Columbia River, you need an experienced maritime law attorney to pursue your claim.
+Our maritime injury lawyers understand how maritime law can become complicated in an injury case, Whether you’re a shipbuilder in Portland or a commercial fisherman on the mouth of the Columbia River, you need an experienced maritime law attorney to pursue your claim.

-The experienced Oregon maritime injury attorneys of Anderson Carey Williams & Neidzwski represent Portland dock and shipyard workers, as well as other portside employees, in cases where the plaintiff is eligible to bring a claim against a vessel owner for unseaworthiness or a third party such as a maritime equipment manufacturer.
+The experienced Oregon maritime injury attorneys of Anderson Carey Williams & Neidzwski, LLP represent Portland dock and shipyard workers, as well as other portside employees, in cases where the plaintiff is eligible to bring a claim against a vessel owner for unseaworthiness or a third party such as a maritime equipment manufacturer.

-Whether your maritime injury claim qualifies for damages under the Jones Act, the doctrine of unseaworthiness or other general maritime law, Anderson Carey Williams & Neidzwski prides itself on building a strong case negligence for your injury and pursuing maximum damages through the appropriate maritime legal venue.
+Whether your maritime injury claim qualifies for damages under the Jones Act, the doctrine of unseaworthiness or other general maritime law, Anderson Carey Williams & Neidzwski, LLP prides itself on building a strong case for your injury and pursuing maximum damages through the appropriate maritime legal venue.